 My 3rd pregnancy I was more determined to have a natural birth, and hoped that comfort tools would make the difference that I didnt use before.
 I again avoided prenatal care at the end to avoid induction and this time I had more courage to trust my body and did not do castor oil.
 I went to 42 weeks 4 days and started having contractions and went to the hospital.
 It was still early labor so I told them I was going home.
 I had to sign papers to be released because I was so 'overdue'.
 The next night I was in active labor and went back to the hospital.
 I was the gossip of the L&D, they didn't think I was coming back.
 I had my essential oils & diffuser, counter pressure, and Red Raspberry Leaf infusion.
 I was mostly confident until the IV.
 The nurse blew out my blood vessel in my hand and used another spot.
 Anxiety started to rise.
 I gave into the epidural during transition.
 The anesthesiologist was so rude and in a hurry, she injected too much drugs into the epidural, even the nurse commented on the poor job.
 My blood pressure dropped so low my heart felt it was stopping.
 I believed I was dying.
 The room flooded with nurses & the doctor gave me a drug to stabilize me.
 I told him to do a C-section to save the baby, I thought I was done for.
 But I felt better and labor stalled for the rest of the night.
 They finally convinced me to do Pitocin and he was born 30 minutes later, he got stuck (shoulder dystocia) for a couple of seconds, so the doctor painfully over reacted and put his hand in to get his shoulder.
 My son was only 9lb 5 oz but was the gossip of the L&D different nurses wanted to see this 'overdue' 'toddler size' baby.
 With my red raspberry leaf infusion, I believe it made the difference for my milk supply being better.
 I breastfed for 6 months.

-My 4th birth of Hope, my Stillbirth Story you can read here
+My 4th birth of tiny girl Hope 2018, my Stillbirth Story you can read here

 My 4th pregnancy I switched to a midwife and was planning a home water birth.
 I came to realize I'm not strong enough to refuse an epidural in the hospital setting and I also blamed the IV experience with my 3rd, so I dove headfirst into homebirth.
 Sadly, I was told my baby passed at my 28 week appointment and I was sent to hospital for a D&E. I was given Cervidil and dilated as expected.
 At the end I asked again for the epidural but after the nurse left, I felt like pushing and gave birth with just my husband.